Geal/ip-combinator-rs/README.md

 # ip-combinator-rs
-This crate implements parser combinators for ipv4 and ipv6 (still working on the last one).
+This crate implements a parser combinator for ipv4.

 ## License
 ```